Mayank8290/CheckMockLocation/README.md

       console.log("success : " + success);
 });

-The Sucess Callback has the value true or false.
+The Sucess Callback has the value true , false and true with package name.

-true = Found Mock Locations enabled or Mock Location Apps false = Mock Location disabled with no apps.
+true = Found Mock Locations enabled true~~Package_Name_Of_App_That_Has_A_Mock_Location_Permission = Found Mock Location Permission in an app , it will return true concat with package name seprated by ~~ false = Mock Location disabled with no apps.
 ```